seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 distribution.
 If I had used an iterative method to solve the system, I could have encoded the constant potential of the plates into each iteration.

-In this first example, I use a finite-difference scheme and solve the resulting solution directly using NumPy.
+In this first example, I use a finite-difference scheme and solve the resulting system directly using NumPy.
 With a 150 x 150 grid this already takes about 40 seconds on my machine, which I would consider to be moderately fast.
 This shows the benefit of using an iterative method vs. a direct method to solve the sparse system, which I'll do in a future example.